How to Pass the Life Insurance Medical Exam (15 Tips)

 Frequently Asked Questions

-Knowing exactly what is going to happen helps give you a leg up to preparation.
+Knowing exactly what is going to happen helps give you a leg up in preparation.
 Reading about how to prepare and taking actionable steps is smart.
-Preparation saves money.
+Preparation saves money and help get you the best results.

 Where does the life insurance exam happen?